World Championship Soccer

 World Championship Soccer (ワールドカップサッカー) is a soccer game running on Sega's Mega-Tech arcade cabinet system and was released as one of the first games for the Sega Genesis system in North America in September 1989.

-The European Mega Drive release, World Cup Italia '90, was published jointly with Olivetti and Virgin Mastertronic and was an officially licensed franchise game of the 1990 FIFA World Cup featuring the official logo and mascot.
-After the World Cup licence had expired the game was renamed to Sega Soccer on the Mega 6 compilation cartridge on the Mega Drive removing the Virgin Mastertronic credit.
+The European Mega Drive release, World Cup Italia '90, was published jointly with Olivetti and Virgin Mastertronic and was an officially licensed franchise game of the 1990 FIFA World Cup with the official logo and mascot.
+After the World Cup licence expired the game was renamed to Sega Soccer on the Mega 6 compilation cartridge on the Mega Drive, removing the Virgin Mastertronic credit.
 A different game was also released as World Cup Italia '90 for the Master System in 1991 but this is not connected to World Championship Soccer.

-In 1990 the game was ported by Elite Systems for DOS, Amiga, Atari ST, Commodore 64 and ZX Spectrum.
+In 1990, conversions by Elite Systems for MS-DOS, Amiga, Atari ST, Commodore 64, and ZX Spectrum were published.

-A sequel, World Championship Soccer 2, was released in 1994 for the Sega Genesis/Mega Drive.
+A sequel, World Championship Soccer 2, was released in 1994 for the Genesis/Mega Drive.